nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 * include all the FHIR profiles required to fully describe the requested clinical area
 * include the FHIR profiles required to define all the linkages from the requested clinical area
-* include the FHIR profiles from linked clinical areas where they are key to understanding the requested clinical area
+* include the FHIR profiles from linked clinical areas where they are key to understanding the requested clinical area For each clinical area in a query that returns data a list should be generated that contains links to all data items returned for that clinical area.

+## Dealing with confidential items ##

+Any clinical area that has not returned an item as it was confidential **SHALL** populate the relevant list with the warning code `confidential-items` as specified in the [resource population fundamentals page](https://gpconnect-1-3-2.netlify.com/accessrecord_structured_development_resources_overview.html).

+Problems are an exception to this rule.
+It is only necessary to indicate if a problem has not been returned due to confidentiality when responding to a specific problem query.
+Where problems are due to be returned as they are linked to an item returned as part of a query for a different clinical area, e.g. a medication query, but are omitted for confidentiality reasons  **MUST NOT** be marked with a warning code.

+The reason for the exception in the case of problems is due to the fact that problem linkages are applied manually and are therefore not consistent across the GP estate.
+As not everything that could be considered a problem will be linked then to warn that a problem was missing could lead to confusion as this is also possible when the warning is not present.

 ### Consultations ###
 When GP Connect returns a consultation it will supply the metadata of the consultation and all the clinical data that was recorded during the consultation.

 The response to the query includes:
 * A `List` profile containing references to `Encounter` for every Consultation that met the search criteria
+* A `List` profile for each clinical area that data exists in the bundle

 For each `Encounter` referenced in the `List` profile:
 *  The `Encounter` profile of the Consultation